 The origin of Aloe Vera (translate: true Aloe) is not known.
 The plant was distributed throughout the whole world through sailors and explorers.
-That is why nowadays you can find it in many places like the South Mediterranean, Asia, India, South America and of couse Africa.
-The Aloe Vera plant hast 320 Aloe sisters but only “Aloe barbadensis“ is particually well suited for healing purpose.
-Aloe Vera is also named the “burn plant” because it can defy an extremely hot climate without rain for months.
+That is why nowadays you can find it in many places like the South Mediterranean, Asia, India, South America as well as Africa.
+The Aloe Vera plant hast 320 Aloe sisters but only „Aloe barbadensis“ is particually well suited for healing purpose.
+Aloe Vera is also named “burn plant” because it can defy an extremely hot climate without rain for months.

 Although the plant looks like a kind of cactus, it belongs to the group of Affodill plants (Asphodelaceae) and is not related to cactuses.